-One of the main concerns at all four mitigation sites is the extensive damage to woody plantings from seasonal mowing activities.
+One of the main concerns at all four mitigation sites is that there had been extensive damage to woody plantings from seasonal mowing activities.
 During OEP's summer of 2007 inventory aimed at assessing the success of the mitigation plantings, OEP staff observed extensive damage to plantings at all four mitigation sites as a result of lawn mowing operations.
-In July of 2007 and again in April of 2008, OEP contacted the City of Middletown Water and Sewer Department (MWS) to bring the problem to light and to request that the affected areas be staked to provide a clear visual cue for maintenance crews.
-On April 18, 2008, the Water Company responded and scheduled to meet with OEP in field on May 8, 2008.
-During this meeting, which was attended by three representatives of the City of Middletown Water Department, clear mowing limits were established and staked.
-Also discussed was the possibility of OEP acquiring signage to replace or supplement the staking so that the intended purpose of demarcating the limits of mowing is clear to all who maintain this area in the future.

-While some portions of the mitigation areas immediately benefited as a result of DOT's communications and on-site meeting with representatives from the MWS, many of the stakes were found to be missing during the September 2008 site inspection, and mowing of plantings was continuing to occur at the Reservoir North and White Oak sites, and to a lesser degree at the Central site beyond the limits established during the meeting.
-It should be noted that OEP spoke with both the MWS and the DOT's Maintenance Department, and both parties indicated that they are not involved with mowing activities at the Central site.
-During this same site visit, OEP staff was unable to locate a number of the plantings impacted previously by mowing.
-OEP contacted
+At this time, OEP initiated contact with the City of Middletown Water and Sewer Department (MWS) to bring the problem to light and to request that the affected areas be staked to provide a clear visual cue for maintenance crews.
+The Water Company responded and scheduled to meet with OEP on-site on May 8, 2008 to establish and stake clear mowing limits.
+Some portions of the mitigation areas immediately benefited from these communications, however, many of the stakes were found to be missing during the September 2008 site inspection, and mowing of plantings was continuing to occur at the Reservoir North and White Oak sites, and to a lesser degree at the Central site beyond the limits established during the meeting.
+After several additional communications back and forth, the City of Middletown's Environmental Resource Specialist, James Sipperly, suggested a second field meeting.
+On March 12, 2009, Mr. Sipperly met OEP staff, and againmowing limits, staking, and signage were discussed.
+DOT Maintenance was also present on-site to install signs for the Reservoir South and Central sites.

-Superintendent of Water Resources Treatment and Supply, Donald Fisco, to make him aware of the ongoing mowing activities.
-As a result of this communication, OEP received a letter dated December 11, 2008 from the City of Middletown's Environmental Resource Specialist, James Sipperly, suggesting a second field meeting and offering further suggestions for the protection of the mitigation sites into the future.
-On March 12, 2009, Mr. Sipperly met OEP staff in the field to discuss mowing limits and signage.
-Also during this site visit, DOT Maintenance installed signs for the Reservoir South and Central sites.
 OEP was able to obtain signs for these two sites because DOT still owns these properties; however, there are presently no signs for the White Oak or Reservoir North sites, and it is not within DOT's power to install such signs on property it no longer owns.
-Mr. Sipperly offered to look into whether the Town could provide the remaining signs.
+Mr. Sipperly followed up with the mowing crews to make sure they were aware of the mowing limits and offered to look into whether the Town could provide the remaining signs.

-Following Mr. Sipperly's visits to the mitigation sites and subsequent follow-up with mowing crews, OEP judged during it's inspections earlier in the year that all unnecessary mowing in and adjacent to the sites had ceased and that the formerly mowed areas were beginning to colonize with new vegetation.
-While this is still largely the case, photographs from the November 2009 site inspection do not appear to show a full year's growth in a limited portion of the White Oaks site.
-This has led OEP to assume these areas were mowed at some point during the 2009 growing season.
-It should again be noted that this area is not extensive and that it no longer contains plantings thought to be viable regardless of whether mowing continues.
-This contested area consists of a linear swath immediately north of the access strip that the MWS maintains along the southern length of the mitigation area.
-In essence, OEP maintains that the access strip has been widened to the north to the point of encroaching into the wetland creation and its associated plantings.
+While it is largely the case that the formerly mowed areas have been left to regenerate since Mr. Sipperly's efforts to assist the DOT, photographs from the November 2009 site inspection do not appear to show a full year's growth in a limited portion of the White Oak and Reservoir North sites, leading OEP to assume these areas were mowed at some point during the 2009 growing season.
+It should again be noted that this area is not extensive.
+Following the issuing of the 2009 report relating this information, Mr. Sipperly initiated contact with DOT in January of 2010 to make certain the issue was resolved.
+While the exact limits of mowing in 2009 are still unclear, the entirety of the four sites appeared to have been left to grow a full year when they were inspected at the end of 2010.

 Recommendations for Additional Remedial Actions: It is the OEP's intention to continue to monitor the presence and general health of purple loosestrife within Reservoir South and throughout the mitigation areas.
-If it becomes necessary to do so, OEP will release additional Galerucella, though the proliferation of beetles on this site appears to indicate that this will not be needed in the near future.
-OEP will also continue to monitor for the presence of other invasive species such as autumn olive and multiflora rose, and will work to the best of its ability to remove plants that encroach upon the mitigation area.
-While these plants are not well represented on the sites at present, this is largely a result of the mowing activities that have now all but ceased.
-As a result, these species are expected to become more of a nuisance on the site.
+If it becomes necessary to do so, OEP will release additional Galerucella, though several years of monitoring indicate that is likely to be unnecessary.
+OEP will also continue to monitor for the presence of other invasive species such as autumn olive and multiflora rose, and will continue to work to the best of its ability to remove plants that encroach upon the mitigation area.
+While these plants are not well represented on the sites at present, this is largely a result of the mowing activities that have now all but ceased as well as removal efforts exacted on very small plants before they can get a good hold.